WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/reimagining-global-rwot9.md

 ## Abstract

 Self-sovereign identities put the user in control of their data and financial assets.
 If governing can be thought of decision-making regarding the aggregation and allocation of resources, how could self-sovereign identities and smart contracts offer new opportunities for personal self-governance?
 Opt-in mechanisms of incentivization based on the conditional provision or restriction of access to financial or informational assets could provide individuals with an enforceable mechanism of self-regulation, to encourage intentional behavior.
-As long as individuals are interacting with the cyber domain through their self sovereign identity, such mechanisms could apply globally, regardless of the person's physical location.
+As long as individuals are interacting with the cyber domain "through" their self sovereign identity, such mechanisms could apply globally, regardless of the person's physical location.

 ## Governance changing